mitre-ace-direct/ace-direct/README.md

 ## Prerequisites and assumptions

 * The acedirect-kurento signaling server has been tested with JsSIP library version `3.5.1`.
-All interoperability tests have been completed with this version. **Important**: when upgrading JsSIP library version, the files in `jssip-modifications` must be ported to the next JsSIP version.
-Ensure that the files are compatible.
-Complete _diffs_ and make the same changes in the same files in the new JsSIP library version.
+All interoperability tests have been completed with this version. **IMPORTANT**: ACE Direct is tied to JsSIP `3.5.1`.
+To upgrade the JsSIP library version, the files in `jssip-modifications` must be ported/developed.
-* _Acquire domain names for the servers_.
-Domain names must be _three-level domain names_ with _no special characters_: `acenode.domain.com`, `acestun.domain.com`, `aceturn.domain.com`, `aceproxy.domain.com`, `acesip.domain.com`, `acekms.domain.com`, and `portal.domain.com`.
+* _Acquire[] domain names for the servers_.
+Domain names must be _three-level domain names_ with _no special characters_, for example: `acenode.domain.com`, `acestun.domain.com`, `aceturn.domain.com`, `aceproxy.domain.com`, `acesip.domain.com`, `acekms.domain.com`, and `portal.domain.com`.
 * Deploy all servers as Amazon Web Services (AWS) EC2 instances.
 Use the _Amazon Linux 2_ operating system, unless specified otherwise.
 Other Linux flavors _may_ work with slight or no changes to the instructions.
 * Set all servers to the _UTC timezone_.
 Use `chronyd` or `ntp` to synchronize time across all servers.
 * On `acenode.domain.com`, modify SE Linux: `sudo setsebool -P httpd_can_network_connect 1`.
 You will need to do this after any reboot.